Learn how your CES award is calculated and what costs are included.

 - Your financial aid eligibility as a program participant

-The CES program supports summer classes if you have enough funds to cover your regular term costs through the completion of your degree in addition to the extra summer costs.
+The CES program supports summer/winter classes offered during your college’s breaks as long as you have enough CES funds to cover the costs in addition to your standard term costs through the completion of your degree.

 - You must be making successful academic progress.